squid-cache/squid-cache.github.io/BuildFarm.rst

 When the node passes both of those tests:

+/!\ '''Not needed anymore - labels should be automatically generated.'''
   * Configure the node labels list for the machine to have $ARCH $OS $VERSION $ARCH-$OS $OS-$VERSION $ARCH-$OS-$VERSION

 If there is no job already present for this ARCH-OS-VERSION combination, AND the node is confirmed to be able to build the sources: